-Faculty | Jeffrey A. Bennett
+Faculty | Jeff Bennett

-JEFF BENNETT is Associate Professor of Communication Studies.
-He is the author of Banning Queer Blood: Rhetorics of Citizenship, Contagion, and Resistance, which scrutinizes the federal donor deferral policy limiting queer men’s ability to donate blood.
-He is currently working on a book-length project that explores the rhetoric of diabetes management.
+He is also the author of Banning Queer Blood: Rhetorics of Citizenship, Contagion, and Resistance, which scrutinizes the federal donor deferral policy that prevents men who have sex with men from donating blood.

 B.A., Speech Communication, Wayne State University

-M.A., Communication Studies, Northern Illinois University (1998)
+M.A., Communication Studies, Northern Illinois University

-Ph.D., Communication and Culture, Indiana University (2004)
+Ph.D., Communication and Culture, Indiana University

 Jeffrey A. Bennett, “Diving into the Past: Greg Louganis, Queer Memory, and the Cultural Politics of HIV Management,” Sport, Rhetoric, and Political Struggle, eds.
 Michael Butterworth and Daniel Grano (New York: Peter Lang, 2019): 71-84.